-5.5.2.8 Exposure to Vocational Skills
+5.5.2.7 Exposure to Vocational Skills

+Personnel development in addition to academic development of the students is the need of the hour.
 The education sector is growing at fast speed and its dimensions and coverage are increasing day by day.
-In order to keep our students update about the changes occurring in the global perspectives, it is very essential to plan for their exposure visits to industrial establishments, service industries, progressive farms etc. Such exposure would acquaint the students with various vocations.
+In order to keep our students update about the changes occurring in the global perspectives, it is very essential to plan for their exposure visit.
+Such exposure would acquaint the students with various vocations.
 This will also reduce the boundaries between the bookish knowledge and application of knowledge and expose children to the skill requirements in the work areas.
 Further exposure to vocational skills may be introduced as part of the curriculum for children of upper primary classes, as they can make informed choices while selecting vocational subjects at the secondary level.
 Vocational education may be added as one of the measures to reduce dropout and improve retention.